Spring Garden Revival

 Reading Municipal Ordinances for Garden Maintenance Equipment Operation & Commercial Service Standards

-Garden maintenance in Reading is governed by municipal ordinances regulating equipment operation hours (7:00 AM-7:00 PM weekdays, 8:00 AM-6:00 PM Saturdays, with Sunday restrictions often before 9:00 AM or prohibited), noise, and holiday schedules.
-Commercial landscapers must register with the Town Clerk, obtain Home Improvement Contractor registration for contracts >$1,000, and carry insurance (minimum 1M general liability, workers comp).
-Municipal contracts may require bonding and professional certifications.
-Safety protocols include traffic control for right-of-way work (coordinate with the Police Department), equipment calibration, and public notification.
-Environmental compliance mandates proper material containment, immediate cleanup, and documentation of waste disposal.
-Herbicide and pesticide use requires licensed applicators, posting, and adherence to buffer zones and weather restrictions.
+Garden maintenance in Reading is regulated by municipal ordinances governing equipment operation hours (7:00 AM-7:00 PM weekdays, 8:00 AM-6:00 PM Saturdays; Sunday restrictions may apply).
+Noise and holiday restrictions are enforced, and commercial services must be licensed with the Town and registered as Home Improvement Contractors for contracts >$1,000.
+Insurance requirements include a minimum of 1M general liability and workers compensation.
+Safety protocols cover traffic control, equipment calibration, and public notification.
+Environmental compliance mandates proper material containment, immediate spill cleanup, and documentation of waste disposal.
+Herbicide and pesticide use requires licensed applicators, buffer zones near water, and adherence to weather restrictions and posting requirements.
+For more information on local regulations, contact:

 Reading Community Development Department